getify/Functional-Light-JS/ch7.md

 ### Privacy

-Probably one of the first differences you think of when analyzing closure vs object is that closure offers "privacy" of state through lexical scoping, whereas objects expose everything as public properties.
+Probably one of the first differences you think of when analyzing closure vs object is that closure offers "privacy" of state through nested lexical scoping, whereas objects expose everything as public properties.
 Such privacy has a fancy name: information hiding.

 Consider lexical closure hiding: